tfirdaus/wp-locker/README.md

 > **NOTE**: Change the URL port number accordingly following the `WORDPRESS_PORT` or the `WORDPRESS_PORT_HTTPS`, if you're aiming to load the site with HTTPS, variable in the `.env`.

-## Importing and Exporting the Database
+## Importing and Exporting Database

 If you'd like to import a database, put it inside the `dump` directory in `wp-locker` directory.
 Then run the following command; replace the `{{ database-name }}` with the SQL filename given.